tristanlatr/NiklasRosenstein/README.md

 I'm a self-taught software developer from Germany.
 I started my own business to build plugins for [Maxon CINEMA 4D](https://www.maxon.net/en/) after school.
 Fast forward a few years and I am now employed as a Forward Deployed Engineer at Palantir Technologies.
 I thoroughly enjoy building software and strongly believe in open source principles, which is why I have always shared all of my non-commercial code on GitHub under an MIT license.

-Fun fact; I've learned Python programming on a jailbreaked iPod Touch 2nd Gen when I was 14. 🤷‍♂️
+Fun fact; I've learned Python programming on a jailbroken iPod Touch 2nd Gen when I was 14. 🤷‍♂️

 ---